CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

 ### We don't match all domains

 Some DOIs have been registered to domains such as `youtube.com`.
 We have no way of matching YouTube videos back to DOIs.
-So, for the small number of domains that we can never match and produce a high volume of unusable input, we maintain the `exclude-domains` Artifact which lists domains that we explicitly won't check.
+So, we exclude this small number of domains that we can never match.

 ### We don't know all of the Landing Page URLs, and it's not possible to discover them all